 The red flags noted below may help financial institutions identify suspected schemes that corrupt foreign PEPs and their facilitators may use.
 In applying the red flags, financial institutions are advised that no single transactional red flag necessarily indicates suspicious activity.
 Financial institutions should consider additional indicators and the surrounding facts and circumstances, such as a customer’s historical financial activity and whether the customer exhibits multiple red flags, before determining that a transaction is suspicious.
 Financial institutions should also perform additional inquiries and investigations where appropriate.
 Here are some common red flags:

-- Use of third parties when it is not normal business practice
+- Use of third parties when it is not a normal business practice

 - Use of third parties when it appears to shield the identity of a PEP